jimfingal/exquisite-corpus/README.md

 Sentimental Education
 =============

+A web script that:

-A worker script that reads from a database of users and subscribes to their tweets, storing them in mongo as they come in.
+* Reads from a database of users and subscribes to their tweets, storing them in mongo as they come in.
+* Displays some analysis of this data in a visualization

 An optional boostraping script exists to, given a configured user, initializes the user database with that user and their followers/friends.